VictorHidalgoVT/DOC-NUBOMEDIA-VCA/source/advanced_guide.rst

-.. _architecture:
+.. _advanced_guide:

-%%%%%%%%%%%%
-Architecture
-%%%%%%%%%%%%
+%%%%%%%%%%%%%%
+Advanced guide
+%%%%%%%%%%%%%%

 On this section, we give an overview of the NUBOMEDIA architecture, with special emphasis on the part of computer vision.
 Let's start with a simple explanation of what NUBOMEDIA is.
-Imagine a media communication using skype.
+Imagine a media communication using Skype.
 But instead of using Skype, this time we use web browsers, through a PC, table or mobile phone.
 Now, in the middle of this communication We can introduce different boxes or filters.
-This boxes or filters have a specific funcionality.
+This boxes or filters have a specific functionality.
 In particular, such funcionality is related to media capabilities such as encryption, transcoding, computer vision and augmented reality.

-At this point, we can differenciate two parts the client part which  runs in the browser and the cloud part running over OpenStack which has the logic of the application and is capeable of creating the  different filters (multimedia capabilities) in the cloud with the specific funcionalities and establish the corresponding communications among the filters.
+At this point, we can differentiate two parts the client part which  runs in the browser and the cloud part running over OpenStack which has the logic of the application and is capable of creating the  different filters (multimedia capabilities) in the cloud with the specific functionalities and establish the corresponding communications among the filters.
 Therefore we can distinguish three different modules: